7 Reasons Hugging is a Healthy Choice

 Hugging is a potent way to express love, fear, admiration, sadness, joy, and happiness, and it is a way to deeply connect to another human being and show compassion, care, and comfort.

 Virginia Satir – Considered the Mother of Family Therapy, says that we need 4 hugs a day for survival, 8 for maintenance, and 12 hugs a day for growth.
 (I just discovered Ms. Satir and we need to study her more.
 She seems to have a lot of important knowledge to share.)

-Hugs are vital to our health and wellbeing, and even scientists have confirmed this, so here are 7 reasons hugging is a healthy choice and why you should give and receive as many hugs a day as possible:
+Hugs are vital to our health and wellbeing, and even scientists have confirmed this, so here is why you should give and receive as many hugs a day as possible:

 - Hugs strengthen the immune system, as the gentle pressure on the sternum and the emotional charge activates the Solar Plexus Chakra, which in turn stimulates the thymus gland, and thus regulates and balances the body’s production of white blood cells